-The cauliflower used in cauliflower recipes belongs to the botanic specie brassica oleracea.
-It is the same specie broccoli, cabbage, collard greens, kale and brussels sprouts belong to.
+The cauliflower, used in cauliflower recipes, belongs to the botanic species brassica oleracea.
+It belongs to the same species as broccoli, cabbage, collard greens, kale, and Brussels sprouts.

 The cauliflower is most widely known for its distinctive white heads formed by florets and surrounded by light green leaves.
-While in recent years cauliflower varieties developed from older cultures show off their orange, purple and greenish colour adding a colourful facet.
-With their difference in colour comes a slight change in taste.
+While in recent years, cauliflower varieties developed from older cultures and show off their orange, purple, and greenish color, adding a colorful variety.
+With their difference in color comes a slight change in taste.

-Storing cauliflower: The cauliflower head keeps well for 7 to 10 days without losing its firmness when bought fresh and firm from the market.
-Its best kept wrapped either in newspaper or left sitting stem down in a plastic bag in the vegetable compartment of your fridge .
-If you don’t have the luxury of space in the fridge find the coldest place in your kitchen and keep it wrapped in newspaper, the head should stay firm for three to five days.
+The cauliflower head keeps well for 7 to 10 days without losing its firmness when bought fresh and firm from the market.
+Store the vegetable cool in a fridge, wrapped in a newspaper, or a plastic container.
+Alternatively, find the coldest place in your kitchen and keep it wrapped in a newspaper.
+The head should stay firm for three to five days.

-Eating cauliflower: Raw cauliflower offers a high amount of vitamins and nutrients, especially vitamin C and vitamin K, with a good portion of folate, choline and vitamin B6 among many other nutrients.
+Raw cauliflower offers a high amount of vitamins and nutrients, especially vitamin C and vitamin K, with a good portion of folate, choline, and vitamin B6, among many other nutrients.
 Some of its nutrients are recognized in supporting cancer prevention.

-Quick tip: the gentler the cauliflower head is processed the more nutritional value it will provide.
+The gentler the cauliflower head is processed, the more nutritional value it will provide.
 The worst scenario is to cook the florets in boiling water until they mushy and no longer contain these beneficial nutrients.
 The best way to eat cauliflower is to eat it raw.
 But if you can't stomach that stir fry the cauliflower for five to eight minutes, steam it or bake it to get the most out of it.

 Many tend to eat just the florets, which is a bit of a waste since the leaves are edible too.
-Our suggestion is to plan two dishes, one where you enjoy the florets raw, or steamed with a dip or two, or a cauliflower salad.
-Cauliflower florets are also, a good addition to a lamb stew like mafe.
-For a cauliflower casserole and a cauliflower quiche the florets as well as the stem are both easily used.
-The leaves might be a good choice for juicing with or making a creamy cauliflower soup recipe.
+Our suggestion is to plan two dishes, one where you enjoy the florets raw or steamed with a dip or two and a cauliflower salad.
+Cauliflower florets are also a great addition to a lamb stew mafe.
+For a cauliflower casserole and a cauliflower quiche, both florets and stem are both easily used.
+The leaves might be an excellent choice for juicing with or making a creamy cauliflower soup recipe.